dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 an error message is issued.

-Any abstract modules are not searched for candidate entry points, but otherwise the entry point may be in any module or class.
-In addition an entry point candidate must satisfy the following conditions:
+Any abstract modules are not searched for candidate entry points, but otherwise the entry point may be in any module or type.
+In addition, an entry-point candidate must satisfy the following conditions:

 * The method takes no parameters or type parameters
 * The method is not a ghost method
 * The method has no requires or modifies clauses, unless it is marked `{:main}`
-* If the method is an instance (that is, non-static) method in a class, then the enclosing class must not declare any constructor.
+* If the method is an instance (that is, non-static) method and the enclosing type is a class, then that class must not declare any constructor.
-  In this case, the runtime
-  system will allocate an object of the enclosing class and will invoke the entry point method on it.
+  In this case, the runtime system will allocate an object of the enclosing class and will invoke the entry-point method on it.
+* If the method is an instance (that is, non-static) method and the enclosing type is not a class, then the enclosing type must, when instantiated with auto-initializing type parameters, be an auto-initialing type.
+  In this case, the runtime system will invoke the entry-point method on a value of the enclosing type.

 Note, however, that the following are allowed: